jemcafe/AWS-Uploader/README.md

 ### Server

-In the root folder create a new folder named server, and in that folder create a ne file named index.js
+In the root folder create a new folder named server, and in that folder create a new file named index.js
 ```
 /app-name
    /node_modules